Religion in pre-Islamic Arabia: Background and sources

-Worship

-Deities
+Supernatural beings

+Pantheons

 The pre-Islamic Arabian religions were polytheistic, with many of the deities' names known.
 Formal pantheons are more noticeable at the level of kingdoms, of variable sizes, ranging from simple city-states to collections of tribes.
 Tribes, towns, clans, lineages and families had their own cults too.
 Christian Julien Robin suggests that this structure of the divine world reflected the society of the time.
 Trade caravans also brought foreign religious and cultural influences.
 A large number of deities did not have proper names and were referred to by titles indicating a quality, a family relationship, or a locale preceded by "he who" or "she who" (dhū or dhāt respectively).

 The religious beliefs and practices of the nomadic Bedouin were distinct from those of the settled tribes of towns such as Mecca.
 Nomadic religious belief systems and practices are believed to have included fetishism, totemism and veneration of the dead but were connected principally with immediate concerns and problems and did not consider larger philosophical questions such as the afterlife.
 Settled urban Arabs, on the other hand, are thought to have believed in a more complex pantheon of deities.
 While the Meccans and the other settled inhabitants of the Hejaz worshiped their gods at permanent shrines in towns and oases, the Bedouin practiced their religion on the move.

 Minor spirits

 In South Arabia, mndh’t were anonymous guardian spirits of the community and the ancestor spirits of the family.
-They were known as ‘the sun (shms) of their ancestors’.
+They were known as 'the sun (shms) of their ancestors'.